joshuagenders/Lupi/Readme.md

 baseConfig: BaseConfig.yml
 ```

+# Concepts
-# Concurrency and Throughput
+## Concurrency and Throughput
 Throughput (the number of requests) and concurrency (the number of possible concurrent test executions) are separate concepts in Lupi.
 Each can be ramped up or down independently of each other (though lowering concurrency may restrict the ability to meet desired throughput).

-# Specifying load
-There are two ways to specify load for concurrency and throughput.
-The first is static values with optional ramp-up / ramp-down periods.

-For example:
+## Phases
+Concurrency and throughput in Lupi tests are divided into stages called phases.
+Each phase executes in order.

+When you specify ramp up, holdFor and ramp down values, Lupi generates a phase for each at run time - known as standard phases.

+### Standard phases
 ```yaml
 concurrency:
     threads: 10